 - Soak the cannellini beans overnight with 1 teaspoon of bi carbonate soda in cold water.
 Drain.
 Rinse a couple times, then add cold water to come approx. 2cm above the beans and bring to the boil.
 Cook for approx. 10 minutes uncovered.
 Lower heat and simmer till the beans are cooked but not mushy.
 Drain, rinse under cold water.
 Set aside.
 OR use canned cannellini beans, rinsed and drained.

 - In a large saucepan add olive oil gently fry the onion and garlic until soft.
 Add the celery and carrot with about two teaspoons parsley and cook for a few minutes.

 - Add the tomatoes and rosemary leaves.
 Continue cooking on a simmer for a further 5 minutes.

 - Add the cooked cannellini beans, chopped Cavolo Nero and stock.
 Stir and bring to the boil.
 Simmer for approx. 20-30 minutes until the flavours have combined.
 Season to taste.

 - Remove from the heat and roughly mash the beans in the soup with a potato masher to break them up.

 - Return to the heat and simmer for 5 minutes more.
 Stir, taste for seasoning and adjust if necessary.

 - Your soup is now ready!

 - Serve with a dollop of my Labneh (as in the photo) or crème fraiche.
-Add grated Parmesan if you wish and enjoy with slices of Sandy’s Sourdough bread.
+Add grated Parmesan if you wish and enjoy with slices of sourdough bread.
 Buon appetito!